 Mr Turton will always strive to meet your expectations but if there are limitations as to what can be achieved (often related to your starting point) then these will be discussed.
 It is important to be realistic.
 If you are concerned about “body dysmorphia” please mention this, and similarly if Mr Turton feels you may have body dysmorphia he would suggest you do not have surgery as it doesn’t result in satisfaction for patients.

 Are follow up consultations chargeable – even at the request of the consultant?

 Your first post-operative follow-up is included in your surgical fees.
 Most patients are discharged at 3-months and Mr Turton doe not charge for your consultations during this time.
 Subsequent follow-ups will always incur a standard follow-up fee (cost approximately £100; please check with Mr Turton’s secretary), which will be collected at the consultation on your card (please always bring this with you to avoid additional charges).
 You will not generally require further follow-up.
 Some patients desire check ups in the future and this is not covered by medical insurance if you are free of symptoms and have not been referred.
 It therefore costs £100 per consultation.
-Any investigations such as mammograms and ultrasound scans are considerably more and are levied by the hospital per test, eg mammogram and ultrasounds cost around £550, and biopsies often cost over £1000).
+Any investigations such as mammograms and ultrasound scans are considerably more and are levied by the hospital per test, eg mammogram and ultrasounds cost around £550, and biopsies cost over £1200).

 Will breast mastopexy change my life?